akshaymagapu/LSRE-akshay-kumar-magapu/Seminars/seminarnotes.md

 	ii.Buildbot - Buildbot is also an automation tool in which the fundamental design is not fixed so that it supports more complex cases than other tools like Jenkins. <br>
         Link -> http://buildbot.net/
         <br>
 	iii.
-Travis CI- Travis CI is a tool which will help to test the builds created and also have a feature to import from other repositories like GitHub.
-This tool supports only Linux and Mac OS operating systems.  <br>
+Travis CI- Travis CI is a tool which will help to test the builds created and also have a feature to import from other repositories like GitHub. <br>
     Link to this tool ->https://travis-ci.org/     <br>
 	iv.
 Strider- Strider is also a continuous integration tool in which it supports many plugins and can easily customize such as own HTTP routes and modification of interfaces. <br>
     Link to this tool-> https://github.com/Strider-CD/strider     <br>